 On the day of your surgery, you will report to the hospital or to the Graystone Eye Surgery Center at the scheduled time.
 You will receive all the necessary medications and anesthetics.
-Cataract surgery is performed by a special ultrasound procedure called "phacoemulsification" which allows the surgeon to remove the cataract through a very small incision.
+Cataract surgery performed by special ultrasound procedure "phacoemulsification" which allows the surgeon to remove the cataract through a very small incision.
 Usually there are no sutures involved.
 The cloudy lens is replaced with an artificial lens allowing the vision to become clear once again.
 Nearsightedness and farsightedness can also be corrected during this surgery by using the appropriate intraocular lens implant (see page 8).